apache/allura/README.markdown

     (anvil)~/src/forge/Allura$ nohup paster serve --reload development.ini > ~/logs/tg.log &

 And now you should be able to visit the server running on your [local machine](http://localhost:8080/).
-You can log in with username test-admin, test-user or root.
+You can log in with username admin1, test-user or root.
 They all have password "foo".
+(For more details on the default data, see bootstrap.py)

 ## Next Steps